 Where?
 St Paul's Cathedral, St Paul's Churchyard, Central London, EC4M 8AD.
 Tubes: St Paul’s and Mansion House.

 When?
-Open to sightseers between 8.30 am and 4 pm Mon to Sat.
+Open to sightseers between 8.30 am and 4 pm Mon to Sat, with the exception of Wednesday when admission is from 10am.
 But check the website before visit.

 13. Parliament and Westminster Abbey

 The Houses of Parliament and nearby Westminster Abbey are London’s second world heritage site.